cadot-info/AllController/README.md

 ## Use
-0- in your Controller directory clone this github
-1- create yours entities (name with fisrt letter in capitalize)=>Word 2- copy all directory in your template directory
-2- add your repository in header
+0- copy AllController in   Controller directory and all in templates 1- create yours entities (name with fisrt letter in capitalize)=>Word 2- create crud by make:crud, remove the controllers created and template directory 2- add your repository in construct and import all classes protected $word;
-example: use App\Repository\WordRepository;

-create your construct
- protected $word;

     public function __construct(WordRepository $word)